paleohayduke/TrafficSimProject/README.md

 path between two points on a graph. https://youtu.be/gGQ-vAmdAOI

-Tasks:
+TODO:

-Priority 1: Building a tree out of the road and intersection data.
+Building a tree out of the road and intersection data.
 -Dependent task: Implementing a graph transversal algorithm for route selection.
+*This needs to be at least A* because of the amount of nodes we will have

-Priority 1: Come up with car objects that can travel across the map (faster, slower, turn).
+ Come up with car objects.
-*acceleration rate,deceleration rate, methods for movement.
+Variables for acceleration rate,deceleration rate, methods for moving

-Priority 1: Write a function to figure out intersection type (stop sign, stoplight, 3 way stop, 1 way stop, etc) and speed limits from the .OSM file.
+Come up with ideas.

+Collect intersection type data (stopsign, stoplight, speed limit).

-Priority 2: Get Git set up to keep track of revisions.
+Get Git set up to keep track of revisions.

+GUI
+-mouse scroll wheel for zoom, ability to click and drag to move aroudn the map -buttons... lots of them
+-click on nodes
+-test functions

+BUG

-Priority 3: Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
+Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
+Need to flip vertically.

 COMPLETED 9/22/2018: Renderer needs to be reworked.
 I just slapped it together to see if the program was getting the coordinates of nodes correctly.
 This needs to be fixed so we can visually see what we are doing.